martingold/autotype/README.md

     /**
      * Method to use when creating the object from database value.
 Must have single argument.
+     * When null returned, the regular constructor is used.
      */
     public function getConstructorMethodName(ReflectionClass $class): string|null
     {